 it to you.

 A Free Library card is available at no cost to anyone who lives, works, pays taxes, or goes to school in the City of Philadelphia.
-In addition, anyone who is 65 or older or who has a valid card with an Access PA sticker from another Pennsylvania library can obtain a Free Library card without charge.
-Out-of-state residents can obtain a card by paying an annual fee of $35.00.
+In addition, anyone who lives in the state of Pennsylvania can obtain a Free Library card without charge.
+Out-of-state residents can obtain a card by paying an annual fee of $50.00.

 If you're 18 or older, you can get a new Library card by clicking sign up now, which you can find near the top of every Free Library page.
 Cards should arrive in the mail in 5-10 business days.
 Keep in mind that you'll need to show ID the first time you use your card.